"Dirty cooking" leads to climate change, but you can help

 This problem is not just happening halfway across the globe.
 Studies have found that over 6 million people rely on burning solid fuels like wood or coal as their primary heating source in the U.S., and roughly a half million people, many of whom live below the poverty line and/or live on Native reservations, rely on burning them as primary cooking sources, which leads to elevated household air pollution.

-Cost and custom may prove to be hurdles in implementing broad changes for many people, but the simplest fix for this issue on a domestic level is to swap out inefficient wood stoves with either lower emission wood stoves that also require less biomass to fuel them, or electric versions whenever possible.
+Cost may prove the biggest hurdle in implementing broad changes for many people, but the simplest fix for wood stove use on a domestic level is to swap out inefficient wood stoves with either lower emission wood stoves that require less biomass to fuel them, or electric versions whenever possible.

 The household air pollution (HAP) produced by dirty cook stoves and open fires has negative health effects on those in close proximity to these emissions, contributing to up to 4 million premature deaths annually, including an estimated 450,000 deaths of children under 5 years old in sub-Saharan Africa and in Asia, many attributed to pneumonia exacerbated by household soot.